lgonzalezrouco/pti/REST_API/cicd/CICD.md

 	Settings > CI / CD > Runners > Show runner installation instructions

-2) Register the runner for your project (select "shell" as executor):

-	gitlab-runner register --url https://repo.fib.upc.es/ --registration-token $REGISTRATION_TOKEN

-*NOTE: Obtain the $REGISTRATION_TOKEN from Settings > CI / CD > Runners*
+2) Follow the instructions to register the runner for your project (select "shell" as executor).
+Obtain the $REGISTRATION_TOKEN from Settings > CI / CD > Runners.

-3) Run the runner in a separate Terminal:

-	gitlab-runner run

-4) Check that the runner status in Settings > CI / CD > Runners
+3) Check that the runner status in Settings > CI / CD > Runners

+*NOTE: If the runner is not active execute "gitlab-runner run" in the terminal.*

+5) In your terminal, add gitlab-runner to the docker group:

+	sudo usermod -aG docker gitlab-runner

 ### 3.3 Define a CI/CD pipeline